bitcoin-api/drq/README.md

 # drq
-drq - do Redis Queue Function
+drq - Do Redis Queue Function

 ## About